asdfghj1237890/chrome2nas-m3u8/README.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability within Chrome2NAS M3U8 Downloader, please follow these steps:
+If you discover a security vulnerability within WebVideo2NAS, please follow these steps:

 #### Do NOT